ipa320/RosTooling.github.io/docu/RosModelDescription.md

 - Array [Type]
 - Struct [Name Type, Name Type]

-For more details please check the following [examples](ParametersAPI.md).
+For more details about parameters, please check the [site about the paremeters definition](ParametersAPI.md).

 See the following example for the [arucos_ros](https://github.com/pal-robotics/aruco_ros) driver: